zkwinkle/spotify-monthly/README.md

 ## Setup

 ## TODO
-- Get it to work
+- CLAP
+- Add dry run flag
 - Docs
-- logging of errors
+- logging of errors (if i plan on running it automatically)
 - Instructions
-- Maybe figure out how to get it working on windows?
-- Pull request for spotify-tui fixing shutdown of TcpStream
 - PR to fix playlist_remove_all_occurrences_of_items() docs (add instead of remove)